 As a signature street, Academy Street is representative of the larger goals for Cary’s downtown – to be a vibrant, distinctive destination that promotes organic gatherings, street music, and economic development.
 Fundamental in the project’s success was the extensive stakeholder involvement and iterative design process undertaken between the Town and Clark Nexsen’s design team.
 With multiple public meetings, seven work sessions with the Town Council, and monthly meetings involving Town stakeholders ranging from utilities, to transportation, to cultural arts, to parks and recreation, the design process benefited from early, regular input from all parties and a shared vision.
 This vision is realized in a signature street that seamlessly blends old and new to establish a strong sense of place.

-Josh Hurst, PE, PTOE, LEED AP BD+C, recently presented the Academy Street project with Kyle Hubert of the Town of Cary at APWA’s national conference.
-For more information or to speak with Josh about transportation design, please call 919.828.1876 or email firstname.lastname@example.org.
+Josh Hurst, PE, PTOE, LEED AP BD+C, joined Clark Nexsen in 2003 and contributed to the growth of our Transportation - Roads practice.
+In 2019, he presented the Academy Street project with Kyle Hubert of the Town of Cary at APWA’s national conference.
+Josh left Clark Nexsen in 2020 for other opportunities.